MycroftAI/mimic1/README.md

   $ brew install pkg-config libtool portaudio icu4c
   ```

-###Windows
+### Windows

 #### Cross compiling:

 The fastest and most straightforward way to build mimic for windows is by
 cross-compilation from linux.

-From a debian based linux system, install the dependencies, including mingw32
-packages.
-Install `wine` too for testing

-1. Install dependencies:
+This requires some additional packages to be
+installed.

 On Ubuntu 16.04 (xenial):
 ```